Sweet-tart blueberry sorbet gets swirled with creamy vanilla ice-cream in this delicious frozen treat.

 - 1 quart vanilla ice-cream (I use Haagen-Dazs)

-- In a small saucepan, combine sugar, corn syrup, and water.
+- Make sugar syrup.
+In a small saucepan, combine sugar, corn syrup, and water.
 Stir over low heat until sugar dissolves; set aside.

-- In a blender or food processor, puree the blueberries until smooth.
+- Make blueberry sorbet base.
+In a blender or food processor, puree the blueberries until smooth.
 Strain the mixture through a fine mesh strainer to remove seeds and skins.
 In a medium bowl, stir together the blueberry puree, sugar mixture, and lemon juice.
 Cool mixture to room temperature and then chill in refrigerator until the mixture is very cold (2-3 hours or overnight).